 - Setting legal fees for services

 States hold paralegals to very strict standards, expecting them to uphold the highest standards of ethics and confidentiality.
-Paralegals who are found in violation of these standards can be fined, lose any special licensing or certifications they may possess, lose their jobs and in some cases be barred from further employment in the legal field.
+Paralegals who are found in violation of these standards can be fined, lose any special licensing or certifications they may possess, lose their jobs, and in some cases be barred from further employment in the legal field.

-Benefits of a Paralegal Career
+What Are The Benefits of a Paralegal Career?

 For those who become an ABA paralegal, each day can represent new and exciting challenges.
-Whether it’s interviewing a client or witness regarding a personal injury lawsuit, assisting an attorney in court during a high-profile murder trial or representing a client at an administrative law hearing, a paralegal career can be both exciting and complex.
-However, for those who choose this as their career, they often say they would want to be doing no other job.
+Whether it’s interviewing a client or witness regarding a personal injury lawsuit, assisting an attorney in court during a high-profile murder trial, or representing a client at an administrative law hearing, a paralegal career can be both exciting and complex.
+However, those who choose this as their career, often say they would want to be doing no other job.
 Whether an ABA paralegal has a certificate or a Master’s degree in Paralegal Studies, each new case brings with it the chance to put their skills to the test.
 Using what has been learned in the classroom, along with the real-world knowledge gained through externships and working with an attorney, paralegals can be key players in the legal team of a client.
-Uncovering key facts after interviewing a witness, discovering important information through legal research and drafting complex contracts are all part of a day’s work for many paralegals.
+Uncovering key facts after interviewing a witness, discovering important information through legal research, and drafting complex contracts are all part of a day’s work for many paralegals.